0xchat-app/.github/profile/README.md

 ## Future Enhancements
-We continuously aim to improve and enhance the features provided by this repository.
+We continuously aim to improve and enhance the features.
 Stay tuned for future updates!

 Some important planned features: